Palatki Heritage Site

 This site closes when the temperature is over 100 degrees Fahrenheit or when the roads are impassible.

 Ancient Cliff Dwelling and Pictographs Sheltered by Colorfull Cliffs of Red Canyon

 The Palatki Heritage Site and its sister site, Honanki, were the largest cliff dwellings of the Red Rock Country between AD 1150 - 1350.
 They were first described by Dr. Jesse Walter Fewkes, famous turn-of-the century archaeologist from the Smithsonian Institution, who gave them the Hopi names of Honanki (Badger House) and Palatki (Red House).
 The Hopi, however, have no specific names for these sites.

 The Palatki Heritage Site cliff dwelling and rock art site is located near the town of Sedona in north-central Arizona.
 Currently managed by the U.S. Forest Service under the Red Rock Pass Program, the site is open to the general public for visits seven days a week (closed Thanksgiving and Christmas).
 A small visitor center and bookstore, run by the Arizona Natural History Association, is located a short distance from the parking lot.

-There are three trails at Palatki Heritage Site, one trail that takes you up to the Sinagua cliff dwellings, one that takes you to a view of the dwellings and a third that goes to the alcoves that shelter the painted symbols, or pictographs from every native culture to ever occupy the Verde Valley.
-These trails, each ¼ mile one way making the round trip distance one and one half mile, are fairly easy but they are not accessible to most wheelchairs.
+There are three trails at Palatki Heritage Site: One trail that takes you up to the Sinagua cliff dwellings (this trail includes 60 uneven fairly strenuous steps, please be aware of personal limitations), One that takes you to a view of the dwellings which is wheelchair accessible and a third that goes to the alcoves that shelter the painted symbols, or pictographs from every native culture to ever occupy the Verde Valley.
+These trails, each ¼ mile one way, making the round-trip distance 1 ½ mile.

 Pets are not allowed beyond the parking area at this heritage site.